- CATS NEED WET FOOD NOW – FOR FEWER PROBLEMS LATER:

 - KNOW WHEN TO CALL A VET:

 Cat’s instinctively hide their pain and when they aren’t feeling well, they may hide or avoid interaction, become lethargic, or simply not act like their normal self.
 Unusual aggression can also be seen.
 My father’s cat became increasing agitated and withdrawn and he later found an infection in her leg he didn’t initially notice.
 Other things to look out for: A change in your cat’s appetite, gums are discolored or pale (cat’s gums should be pink), walking abnormally, litter box habits have changed (frequent trips to the litter box, crying or straining once inside, or going outside of the litter box), cat is vomiting frequently (blood in vomit, or vomit accompanied by lethargy), or a prolonged cough.
 Just trust your instincts!
 You know your cat better than anyone else, so if something seems off, take your cat to the vet.
-For more information on signs and symptoms of dehydration or to learn how to get your cat to consume more liquids, Click here, “TIPS TO GET YOUR CAT TO DRINK MORE WATER.”
+For more information on signs and symptoms of dehydration or to learn how to get your cat to consume more liquids, Click here.

 - HOW TO DISCIPLINE YOUR CAT THE RIGHT WAY:

 Hitting your pet is never acceptable and will only make your pet confused and fearful of you.
 Pets do not associate pain with something they did wrong.
 Try other methods proven to work.
 When our kitten bites our hand, we start with a stern, “NO”, followed by blowing in his face.
 This will get him to stop the bad behavior.
 Remember to establish good play habits and never allow your hand to be used as a toy.
 If he is in a playful stage – grab a toy.
 If your cat jumps on the counter say “NO,” followed by spraying him with a squirt bottle.
 You can also use loud noises such as clapping your hands, shaking a jar of pennies, or making a PSSSFFFF sound.
 Any of these methods will discourage your cat’s bad behavior, whereas hitting, will only make your cat withdrawn and distrustful of you.
 Also know that consistency & repetition is key.
 You must discipline your cat EVERY TIME he does something wrong.
 If you only discipline him some of the time, he won’t understand that what he is doing is wrong and will repeat the same bad behavior.
-To learn about all 7 methods to discipline your cat – including training devices that work, read this article, “HOW TO DISCIPLINE YOUR CAT THE RIGHT WAY.”
+To learn about all 7 methods to discipline your cat – including training devices that work, click here.

 - GET YOUR CAT TO OLD AGE!
 INSIDE ONLY!